A Magical Town called McGregor

 Admired the NG Kerk

-This historical church serves the village and the surrounding farming community and, an architect spoil to travellers like myself; just standing in the road, admiring the building.
+This historical church serves the village and the surrounding farming community and, an architect spoil to travelers like myself; just standing in the road, admiring the building.

 Spend some time at Eseltjiesrus Donkey Sanctuary